Meet The Team - Jenny Moore

 By sharing some of my experiences, families and care staff who visit this web site will know that we here at Your Voice Matters, understand the journey you are on and we hope that we can make you feel less isolated and unsupported.

 In 2015 I began to meet Ministers, presenting evidence of neglect and abuse in elderly care homes, discussing with them the shocking failings in elderly care, without glossing over the harsh reality.
 A lot of work happened behind the scenes at Your Voice Matters.
 Much more than people observed online.

 Summer 2016 we launched Rights 2 Speak Up 4 Care, to finally end unfair Bans, Evictions and Restricted Visits and in January 2017 held our first Parliamentary event on this issue Click HERE.
 The Minister and other senior Politicians seemed to have no issue on the day with our proposals, saying our request to amend the Human Rights Act was quick and relatively simple to do.
 Sadly a few months on, we were told 'No'.
 This was the moment I understood this was not a war that could be won, there were far too powerful influences at play.
 Petitions, protests, campaigning, all designed to weaken and break those who care who dare to speak the truth and try to bring change.

 Our vulnerable, deserve so much more than this.
 We should be able to enjoy our final years with our loved ones, with the peace of mind that we have done our best for them.
 Yet, families are now expected to in effect 'police' care homes, because no one in power will tackle this toxic cover-up culture, even though it is their job.

-Let us end the PR hype surrounding the private care home sector and end once and for all their reign of terror over innocent people, families and staff.
+We need an end to the PR hype surrounding the private care home sector and end once and for all their reign of terror over innocent people, families and staff.
 One day it could be you or someone you love, no one is immune.

 Click HERE to watch interview